-The FDA has not approved vaccines for children younger than 16 at this time.
+Families with children age 12 and above can request an appointment by calling 202-476-1022 during regular business hours.
+Currently, the FDA has not approved vaccines for children younger than 12 at this time.

 The American Academy of Pediatrics (AAP) is urging federal agencies to support timely, but safe, development of COVID-19 vaccines for children, to help understand any potential unique immune responses and/or safety concerns in children.

-Yes, after the FDA issued the emergency use authorization for the Johnson & Johnson vaccine, we developed a plan to administer the vaccine to inpatients.
-Since we began on April 1, 2021, we administered 15 doses.
+Yes, after the FDA issued the Emergency Use Authorization for the Johnson & Johnson vaccine, we developed a plan to administer the vaccine to inpatients.
+Between April 1 and April 12, 2021, we administered 15 doses.